ryanramage/reduce-group/README.md

-ldjson-reduce-group
+reduce-group
 ===================

-Reduce ldjson by group levels, much like couchdb
+Reduce objects by group levels, much like couchdb

 Install
 -------

-    npm install ldjson-reduce-group
+    npm install reduce-group

 Usage
 -----

-first, find some data in ldjson format, with objects with keys and values on each line.
+first, find some data in ndjson format, with objects with keys and values on each line.
 Something like

 ```